 BN, RCN (Competent)

 Vanessa Morgan joined the practice in 2010 as part of the office staff.
 Youngest daughter of the business owners, she took on the role of Practice Manager in 2012.
 Vanessa and husband Gary, have worked locally apart from some time spent in America with Foley Shearing.
-Vanessa has a keen interest in the local theatre and netball clubs.
+Vanessa has a keen interest in the local theatre and netball club.
 Her work before Oak House was varied but she finds the challenges of Medical Practice very rewarding.

 MusB, Dip Sec Teaching